Category Archives: German Royals

 Nicknamed Sunny, she was a happy and beautiful child.
 The family lived a rather simple life, as they were not very wealthy by royal standards.
 In 1877, Alix’s father became the reigning Grand Duke, but the children’s lives remained mostly unchanged.
 They spent time with their grandmother Queen Victoria each year, relishing their visits to ‘Grandmama’ and looking forward to the next one.
 This relationship would become even closer in the coming years.

 Tragedy struck the family in 1873, a week before Alix’s first birthday.
 Alix’s two-and-a-half-year-old brother Friedrich, known as Frittie had been diagnosed with hemophilia after a cut on his ear took several days to stop bleeding.
 On May 29, 1873, Frittie and his brother Ernst were playing in their mother’s bedroom.
 Ernst went into another room to look through the window which was at an angle to the window in Alice’s bedroom.
-While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to try and see Ernst.
+While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to try to see Ernst.
 From all accounts, the chair he had climbed on tipped over and Frittie fell from the window to the ground below.
 Due to his hemophilia, Frittie died from his injuries.
 As it turned out, Alix and her sister Irene were hemophilia carriers.

 Tragedy struck again in 1878, when Alix was six-and-a-half years old.
 In November 1878, the family began to fall ill with diphtheria.
 Alix’s mother Alice quickly slipped into her role as caregiver, nursing her husband and children back to health.
 Sadly, her youngest child, four-year-old May, succumbed to the illness and died on November 16, 1878.
 Alice tried to keep the news from her husband and other children until they were in better health.
 Eventually telling her son Ernst, who was quite devoted to the young May, Alice broke the one rule of nursing this horrible illness.
 She comforted him with hugs and a kiss.
 Soon after, Alice herself began to fall ill and was also diagnosed with diphtheria.
 Her condition quickly deteriorated, and in the early morning of December 14, 1878, the 17th anniversary of the death of her father Prince Albert, Princess Alice, Grand Duchess of Hesse and by Rhine died at the age of 35.
 Queen Victoria stepped in to serve as a surrogate mother to the children, managing nearly every detail of their lives.